Uzbekistan

 We continue along the road along the edge of the Kizilkum Desert, which is dusty and yellowish, even if the various Turkish dialects define it as “red sands”.

-muynaq and the Aral Sea they had been left behind.
+muynaq and Aral Sea they had been left behind.
 We anticipated the arduous path from Nukus to Khiva.
 Left to their own devices by the 1991 Soviet Union implosion, Uzbek politicians did not seem to see maintaining or improving the roads a priority.

 Fake police car between Yangikazkan and Samarkand, Uzbekistan